Study: Young Swimmers Develop More Quickly Than Peers

 While members of the swim community have long contended that the dedication and attention to detail swimming requires points to a keener crowd, the proof is now available.
 Many have chosen to install personal pools, such as the Endless Pool, to make swimming a part of their everyday lives.

-A strong option for those who prefer not to deal with travel, excessive chlorine and crowded swim clubs, the compact, kid and adult friendly Endless Pool features a customizable swim current adjustable for beginners to experienced swimmers.
+A strong option for those who prefer not to deal with travel, excessive chlorine and crowded swim clubs, the compact, kid- and adult-friendly Endless Pools product line features a customizable swim current adjustable for beginners to experienced swimmers.

 In addition to the fact that swimming is a fantastic workout for the physical body, this groundbreaking study shows that heading into the pool—particularly from an early age—can pay dividends for the mind as well.